Apr 14, 2016

-Mayor Michael B. Hancock today announced his appointments of Nicole A. Rodarte and Gary M. Jackson as Denver County Court Judges.
-The appointments will fill the vacancies created by the retirements of Judge Andrew Armatas and Judge Aileen Ortiz-White, who leave the bench in January 2013.
+DENVER – Mayor Michael B. Hancock today announced the appointments of Andrea Eddy and Chelsea Malone as judges to the Denver County Court.
+The appointments will fill vacancies created by the retirements of Judge Alfred Harrell and Judge Kerry Hada.

-“Nicole and Gary are proven exceptional legal minds, and both have displayed a strong, unwavering commitment to our community and to public service,” Mayor Hancock said.
-“The Denver County Court is one of this city’s finest institutions, and I have the utmost confidence that Nicole and Gary will uphold the trust our residents place in our judicial system.
-This city will be well served with both of them on the bench.”
+“Judicial appointments are some of the most important appointments an elected executive makes, and with Andrea Eddy and Chelsea Malone, I’m proud to add two exceptionally qualified and incredibly capable jurists to the bench,” Mayor Hancock said.
+“The Denver County Court is one of this city’s most storied institutions, and I have the utmost confidence that Andrea and Chelsea will uphold the trust our residents place in our judicial system.”

 Andrea Eddy currently serves as a Magistrate for the Denver County Court, and previously served as the Senior Deputy District Attorney for the Denver District Attorney’s Office.
 She is a member of the Colorado Women’s Bar Association and Colorado GLBT Bar Association, and has served on the Denver County Court’s Integrated Traffic Ticketing Committee and the city’s Child Fatality Review Board, as well as a trainer for the Denver Police Academy on criminal law and legal proceedings.

 “I am proud of my service as a Denver County Court Magistrate, and I am honored to be selected by Mayor Hancock as one of the newest judges.
 I thank him for entrusting me with this incredible responsibility.
 I look forward to serving the Denver community with the fairness, respect and impartiality that they expect from the people’s court.”
 Eddy said.